SoK: Security of the Image Processing Pipeline for Camera-based Sensing in Autonomous Vehicles: Image Processing Pipeline

 \cpar{Sensor Layer} It is the first layer that senses and processes the photons emitted by the physical world.
 It is important to differentiate between the terms \textit{camera} and \textit{image sensor}.
 While every camera includes an image sensor, it typically comprises additional optical and electrical components, as shown in \autoref{fig:teaser}.
 Within this layer, photons are directed through one or more lenses~\cite{florin_simulation_2007}.
 These lenses can either be fixed in position, providing a fixed focus, or be adjustable, allowing dynamic focus control~\cite{ramanath_color_2005}.
 Once the light passes through the lenses, it reaches the image sensor.

-The sensing element is a \ac{CCD} or \ac{CMOS} array composed of multiple thousands or millions of photosensitive elements.
+This sensing element can be a \ac{CCD} or \ac{CMOS} array composed of usually multiple millions of photosensitive elements.
 Since these photosensitive elements cannot differentiate colors, a \ac{CFA} is placed on top of the sensing array~\cite{el_gamal_cmos_2005}.
 Various \acp{CFA} are available for different use cases~\cite{ramanath_color_2005}, with the Bayer pattern being the most prominent \ac{CFA}~\cite{florin_simulation_2007}.
-A Bayer pattern consists of a $2\times 2$ pixel matrix, with one \textbf{b}lue, one \textbf{r}ed, and two \textbf{g}reen pixels (also called RGGB).
+A Bayer pattern consists of a $2\times 2$ pixel matrix, with one \textbf{r}ed, two \textbf{g}reen, and one \textbf{b}lue pixel (also called RGGB).
 Especially in the automotive industry, different variations of this original Bayer pattern exist, such as RCCC or RCCB, where "C" stands for "clear" pixels, meaning that they are not sensitive to only a specific color~\cite{weikl_optimization_2020}. \autoref{fig:teaser} shows different \acp{CFA} which are common in research and industry.